Solar panels can significantly offset your energy costs, and in some cases may even provide all the power you need for your home or business.

 How many panels in a 6.6kW solar system?

-A solar system’s size is determined by its power output, which is measured in kW: if you’re wondering what kW stands for, check out our explanation of kilowatts and kilowatt hours.
+A solar system’s size is determined by its power output, which is measured in kilowatts (kW) and kilowatt hours (kWh).

-A 6.6kW solar system in Australia typically consists of 20-24 solar panels.
+A modern 6.6kW solar system using 330W to 400W will consist of 17-20 solar panels, according to Solar Choice.
 However, the number of panels in a 6.6kW system will vary depending on the make, model and efficiency of the solar panels, as well as the climate conditions in your specific location.

-6.6kW solar systems are one of the most common panel sizes for home installations in Australia.
+6.6kW solar systems are one of the most common solar panel sizes for home installations in Australia.
 This is because they generate enough electricity to meet the needs of a typical home.
-Not only are these sized systems efficient, a 6.6kW solar system is often one of the more affordable options for homeowners, especially if there are any rebates up for grabs.
+Not only are these sized systems efficient, a 6.6kW solar system is often one of the more affordable options for homeowners, especially if there are any available solar rebates.

-How much kWh does a 6.6kW solar system produce?
+How many kWh does a 6.6kW solar system produce per day?

 On average, a 6.6kW solar system will produce about 22 to 26 kilowatt hours (kWh) of electricity per day.
 This equates to approximately 8,000 to 9,500kWh of usable energy per year, which is on par with what the average home in Australia uses.
 However, there are multiple factors that will determine how much electricity is generated from a solar panel throughout the day, or over the course of a year.